JitenShahani/RequestValidationInMinimalAPIs/README.md

 - **Responses**:
   - `200 OK`: Returns the health status of the application.
   - `204 No Content`: The named HttpClient service is missing, the endpoint response is not 200 OK, or the health report is null.
-  - `500 Internal Server Error`: If an exception occurs.
+  - `500 Internal Server Error`: Exception occurs.
+All unhandled exception(s) are caught by the middleware.

 ## Exception Endpoint